-The relative minus sign in \Cref{eq:vec_edge} comes from the boundary condition where the wavefunction vanishes on the empty $B$ and $B'$ sites in last unit cells [see \Cref{fig:lieb}~(a) and \Cref{fig:lattice}].
-The left edge eigenmodes are obtained in a similar way:
+In \Cref{eq:vec_edge}, the relative minus sign between two non-Bloch waves at $\pm k_l$ comes from the boundary condition: the total wave function must vanish on empty $B$ and $B'$ sites in last unit cells on both directions [see Figs.~\ref{fig:lieb}(a) and \ref{fig:lattice}]:

+The left edge modes can be obtained directly from the right ones according to their relation in \Cref{eq:psirl}:

 where